 Note a few details here.
 We use the index value of 2 to get the third element 1 because vectors are indexed by number, starting at zero.
 Using & and [] gives us a reference to the element at the index value.
 When we use the get method with the index passed as an argument 2, we get an Option<&T> that we can use with match.

-Rust provides these two ways to reference an element so you can choose how the program behaves when you try to use an index value outside the range of existing elements.
+Rust provides these two ways to reference an element so that you can choose how the program behaves when you try to use an index value outside the range of existing elements.
 As an example, let’s see what happens when we have a vector of five elements and then we try to access an element at index 100 with each technique, as shown in Listing 8-5.

 let v = vec![1, 2, 3, 4, 5];